Electro1512/MetroidAPrime/README.md

 ## What versions of the Metroid Prime are supported?

 Only the GameCube versions of the game are supported.

-- `DOL-GM8E-0-00 USA` version recommended
-  Other GameCube regions/versions will also work!
 The Wii and Switch version of the game are _not_ supported.

 ## When the player receives an item, what happens?